-By January 2021, there were 67 companies licensed to set up public telecoms networks, including Vietnam Post and Telecommunications Group ('VNPT'); Saigon Postel ('SPT'); FPT Telecoms; Hanoi Telecom; Viettel Group; VTC; Dong Duong; CMC Telecoms; SCTV; and AVG.
+By December 2023, there were 66 companies licensed to set up public telecoms networks (equivalent to Facilities-based TSBL) and 88 companies licensed to provide telecoms services (equivalent to Non-Facilities-based TSBL), including Vietnam Post and Telecommunications Group ('VNPT'); Saigon Postel ('SPT'); FPT Telecoms; Hanoi Telecom; Viettel Group; VTC; Dong Duong; CMC Telecoms; SCTV; and AVG.

-By the end of 2020, the telecommunications market was dominated by the big telecom enterprises, including VNPT, Viettel, MobiFone and FPT.
-VNPT dominated the market for fixed-line telephone services with 63.35% of market share, followed by Viettel with 33.06%.
+By the end of 2022, the telecommunications market was dominated by the big telecoms enterprises, including VNPT, Viettel, MobiFone and FPT.
+VNPT dominated the market for fixed-line telephone services with 72.73% of market share, followed by Viettel with 22.34%.